ccastro25/Managing-Group-Policy-and-User-Accounts-in-Active-Directory/README.md

 ## Resetting Password
+1. Go to Windows 10 Virtual Machine
+   - Select **Other user**
+   - Select User
+   - To lock Account ,Enter the wrong password several times

-1. In the Server Manager
+2. In the Server Manager
    - Go to **Tools > Active Directory Users and Computers**
    - Under **Users** folder, select the user
    - Right-click the user